When is Flea Season: Map by State

 Clean and safeguard your house

 Infestations don't stop at your pet.
 They can also infest your home.
-In the spring and summer, keep the grass short to discourage bugs in your yard.
-Use a household spray with an insect growth regulator (IGR) to protect against future flea infestations.
+In the warmer months during the spring and summer, cut tall grass short to discourage bugs in your yard.

 Consult with your veterinarian